kieranmcd1023/game-based-ai-project/README.md

 # Current Status of the Bot:
 - Our bot now allows for a flexible depth for future moves ahead searches.
 This variable can be adjusted in the deeperengine.py engine, under the DEPTH constant
-- What's left: Endgame.
+- What's left (UPDATE: this is completed!): Endgame.
 We need to either program in specific expert behavior, or use endgame tables to finish out the game.
 Also, adjust midgame winning/not winning to use our flexible depth search
+- What's left: update the Killshot state to prioritize ending the game even more than it does already